Medicare Enrolled

 Summary

-Dr. Keller is a mixed practice specialist, with above-average Medicare volume (top 12% in FL), and low-engagement industry engagement, with 19 years of practice experience.
+Dr. Keller is a mixed practice specialist, with above-average Medicare volume (top 12% in FL), with low-engagement industry engagement, with 19 years of NPI registration.

 This summary is auto-generated from federal data.
 It describes data availability and patterns — not clinical quality.
 Read our methodology →